Encrypted PDFs in Dropbox Automation

 • File or Folder Path: Insert the "Path lower" item from the "Watch Files" module.

-Step 7: Set Up Some Filters
+Step 7: Set up some filters

 Setting some filters will make this automation flow more